lawtlee/Matrix-Calculator/README.md

 # Matrix-Calculator
-A Calculator that can do simple Linear Algebra Computations
+A command line Calculator that can do most Linear Algerbra Calculations.
+It is currently incomplete so some features are missing.